yrutschle/sslh/doc/FAQ.md

 Getting more info
 =================

+There are several `verbose` options that each enable a set of messages, each related to some event type.
+See `example.cfg` for a list of them.

-In general, if something doesn't work, you'll want to run `sslh` with lots of logging, and the logging directly in the terminal (Otherwise, logs are sent to `syslog`, and usually end up in `/var/log/auth.log`).
-You will achieve this by running `sslh` in foreground with verbose:
+If something doesn't work, you'll want to run `sslh` with lots of logging, and the logging directly in the terminal (Otherwise, logs are sent to `syslog`, and usually end up in `/var/log/auth.log`).
+There is a general `--verbose` option that will allow you to enable all messages:

 ```
-sslh -v 1 -f -F myconfig.cfg
+sslh -v 3 -f -F myconfig.cfg
 ```

-Higher values of `verbose` produce more information.
-1 is usually sufficient.
-2 will also print incoming packets used for probing.

 forward to [PROBE] failed:connect: Connection refused
 =====================================================